darshitvvora/mvx/CONTRIBUTING.md

-## How to contribute to OpenShot Video Editor
+## How to contribute to Edit X Pro

 #### **Did you find a bug?**